Pair this Shrimp Egg Roll Bowl with Pineapple-Orange Rum Punch and 3-Ingredient Homemade Ice Cream for dessert!

 Ingredients

-- 12 oz raw shrimp, thawed
+- 12 oz small raw shrimp thawed

-- 4 tablespoon cooking oil divided
+- 4 tablespoon avocado oil divided (or any cooking oil)

 - 1 teaspoon garlic paste